 Nippon Connection – The Festival ¼

-In 2019, more than 17,000 visitors and around 300 accredited professional visitors attended the festival events.
-In 2020 the festival took place online and reached more than 25,400 viewers from 40 countries.
-The festival itself was founded in 2000 and is mainly organized on a voluntary basis by the non-profit Nippon Connection registered association.
-In 2020, the festival was under the patronage of Angela Dorn, Hessian Minister for Science and Art, Peter Feldmann, Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.
+In 2022, more than 17,400 visitors attended the festival events in presence and online.
+The festival was founded in 2000 and is mainly organized on a voluntary basis by the non-profit Nippon Connection registered association.
+In 2022, the festival was under the patronage of Angela Dorn, Hessian Minister for Science and Art, the Mayor of the City of Frankfurt am Main, and the Consulate General of Japan in Frankfurt am Main.

 The Film Program